-- (1) Dresdner Bank Aktiengesellschaft, Frankfurt am Main, (the "Issuer") herewith grants the holder of each C Perform Call Knock-Out or C Perform Put Knock-Out Warrant (the "Warrant") relating to one fine troy ounce (31.1035 g) gold (the "Underlying") the right (the "Option Right") to receive the Settlement Amount in Euro ("EUR") in accordance with these Warrant Terms. - If, according to the Issuer's determination, each Settlement Price (§ 1(5)) during the term of the Warrants, i.e. up to and including the Maturity Date (§ 4(1)), is [higher]1 [or] [lower]2 than the Barrier (§ 1(3)), the "Settlement Amount" equals the difference initially expressed in U.S. Dollar ("USD") by which the Exercise Price (§ 1(4)) [exceeds]3 [or] [falls short of]4 the Strike Price, the result multiplied by the Ratio (§ 1(6)), and thereafter being converted into EUR in accordance with § 1(7) and commercially rounded to 2 decimal places, if applicable.

-If, according to the Issuer's determination, the Settlement Price is at least once during the term of the Warrants, i.e. up to and including the Maturity Date, [lower than or equal to]5 [or] [higher than or equal to]6 the Barrier, the Warrant becomes void and the Option Right expires (the "Knock-Out").

-- (3) Subject to § 11, the "Barrier" equals the Strike Price.
-The "Strike Price" equals •, subject to § 11. - (4) The "Exercise Price" equals the amount, expressed in USD, of the morning fixing price for the Underlying of the London Bullion Market Association (the "Relevant Exchange") in London on the Maturity Date, as published on Reuters page "XAUFIX=" as "London Fixing (troy ounce prices)".
-If this rate is not or no longer shown on that page on the Maturity Date, the Exercise Price, subject to § 6 und § 11, shall equal the rate shown on a page of another screen service selected by the Issuer as successor page. - (5) The "Settlement Price" equals the price of the Underlying on the interbank spot market, as published as trading price on Reuters page "XAU=" (or a page replacing such page).
-If such price is not published on such Reuters page, the Issuer will inquire with three leading market participants in the Federal Republic of Germany (other than the Issuer) selected by the Issuer, whether the Barrier was reached during the

-1 In case of Call Knock-Out Warrants

-2 In case of Put Knock-Out Warrants

-3 In case of Call Knock-Out Warrants

-4 In case of Put Knock-Out Warrants

-5 In case of Call Knock-Out Warrants

-6 In case of Put Knock-Out Warrants

-period where the price was not published.
-The Knock-Out is deemed to have occurred if all three market participants confirm that the Barrier has been reached.

-- (6) The "Ratio" equals 1/10, subject to § 11. - The conversion from USD in EUR shall be performed on the basis of the official EUR/USD "Großbanken"-fixing rate, as published on Reuters page "OPTREF" (or on a page that replaces this page) on the Maturity Date for this date, or, if no such rate has been fixed or published on that day, on the basis of the arithmetic mean, commercially rounded to 4 decimal places, of the EUR/USD offer rates on the spot market, determined by three leading market participants in the Federal Republic of Germany (other than the Issuer) selected by the Issuer at 2:15 p.m.
-(Frankfurt am Main local time) on the Maturity Date.
+- Oresdner Bank Aktiengesellschaft, Frankfurt am Main, (the "Issuer") herewith grants the holder of each Call or Put Warrant (the "Warrant") relating to the Euro ("EUR")/US Dollar ("USD") exchange rate (the "Underlying") the right (the "Option Right") to receive the Settlement Amount in Euro ("EUR") in accordance with these Warrant Terms.
+The "Settlement Amount" equals the amount initially expressed in USD by which the Settlement Price (§ 1(3)) [exceeds] or [falls short of] the Strike Price (§ 1(2)), multiplied by the Ratio (§ 1(4)), the result being converted into EUR in accordance with § 1(5) and commercially rounded to 2 decimal places, if applicable. - (2) The "Strike Price" equals •, subject to adjustment in accordance with § 12. - (3) The "Settlement Price" equals the official EUR/USD fixing rate of the European Central Bank (expressed as the amount of USD for 1 EUR), as published on Reuters page "ECB37" (or on a page that replaces this page) on the Valuation Date (§ 5 (2)).
+If this rate has not been fixed or published on the Valuation Date, the Settlement Price, subject to § 7 and § 12, shall equal the arithmetic mean, commercially rounded to 4 decimal places, of the EUR/USD [bid rates]3 or [offer rates]4 on the spot market, determined by three leading market participants in the Federal Republic of Germany (other than the Issuer) selected by the Issuer at 2:15 p.m.
+(Frankfurt am Main local time) on the Valuation Date. - (4) The "Ratio" equals •, subject to an adjustment in accordance with § 12. - (5) The conversion from USD in EUR shall be performed on the basis of the official EUR/USD "Großbanken"-fixing rate (expressed as the amount of USD for 1 EUR), as published on Reuters page "OPTREF" (or on a page that replaces this page) on the Valuation Date (or, if the Valuation Date is not a Business Day, on the next following Business Day), or, if no such rate has been fixed or published on that day, on the basis of the arithmetic mean, commercially rounded to 4 decimal places, of the EUR/USD offer rates on the spot market, determined by three leading market participants in the Federal Republic of Germany (other than the Issuer) selected by the Issuer at 2:15 p.m.
+(Frankfurt am Main local

+1 for Call Warrants

+2 for Put Warrants

+3 for Call Warrants

+4 for Put Warrants

+time) on the Valuation Date (or, if the Valuation Date is not a Business Day, on the next following Business Day).